harshvardhanarora/swiftsimplified/_posts/2022-03-22-control-flow-in-swift.md

 8 — Moves on to next iteration of sumLoop if value of roll is 7 9 — Stops both the switch statement and the sumLoop if value is 10

 This might take a bit of time to digest, and that is okay.
-Try this out in your playground and keep trying to change thins here and there to understand it better.
+Try this out in your playground and keep experimenting to understand it better.

 ### Guard

-Now lastly, we will cover the guard statement.
-It is very similar to an if statement the only difference being we use guard when the condition must be true for the code to move forward.
+Now lastly, we will cover the `guard` statement.
+It is similar to an `if` statement; the difference is `guard` is used when a condition must be true for execution to continue.

 ```swift
 let driverNumForName = ["Max": 1, "Charles": 16, "Lewos": 44, "Lando": 4, "George": 63]